TULiberalArts/University-Community-Collaborative/pages/research.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /research/
+published: true
+# meta-data variables
 title: Research
-permalink: /research/
-layout: page
+description: >-
 keywords: 'publications, discussion groups, conference presentations'
-description: >-
-published: true
+# custom variables
 ---
 ## Building Collective Knowledge
 The Collaborative seeks to build the collective knowledge of the youth leadership and education communities through **discussion groups, publications and conference presentations**.
 All work is conducted in collaborative fashion and designed to inform practice.